-The scale of these changes and the service, financial and reputational risks associated with them are enormous.
-If successful then the ITF in particular could be a crucial part of the council's response to dealing with ongoing funding reductions and pressures on adult social care and should lead to lower numbers of individuals in long term residential and nursing home care.
-If it proves more challenging to deliver the required results then the council potentially could see increased financial risks, particularly if the NHS and the acute hospital trust are unable to show the anticipated savings on which the funding transfer to the council so depends.

-One off resources of £0.5m has provisionally been set aside in the council's budget to facilitate the changes from the Care Bill and ITF changes, some of which is likely to be covered by new burdens funding from government but there is too much uncertainty for a change of this scale for the council not to plan ahead and set aside funding to ensure it can be implemented effectively.
+- 1.5 The scale of these changes and the service, financial and reputational risks associated with them are enormous.
+If successful, then the Better Care Fund in particular could be a crucial part of the council's response to dealing with ongoing funding reductions and pressures on adult social care and should lead to lower numbers of individuals in long term residential and nursing home care.
+If it proves more challenging to deliver the required results then the council potentially could see increased financial risks, particularly if the NHS and the acute hospital trust are unable to show the anticipated savings on which the funding transfer to the council so depends. - 1.6 One off resources of £0.5m have provisionally been set aside in the council's budget to facilitate the changes from the Care Bill and Better Care Fund risks, some of which is likely to be covered by new burdens funding from government but there is too much uncertainty for a change of this scale for the council not to plan ahead and set aside funding to ensure it can be implemented effectively.